Sustainability

 Training programs Training curriculum

-Legal training Group training mainly for managers that provides a summary of safety and health related laws and regulations
+Legal training Group training mainly for managers through videos that provide a summary of safety and health related laws and regulations

-External safety and health training Training conducted offsite required of employees, including lift/crane operators and various operation chiefs
+External safety and health training Training conducted offsite required of employees, including for workplace supervisors, low-voltage electricity, organic solvents, Video Display Terminal (VDT), lift/crane operators and various operation chiefs

 New employee training Group training for new graduate hires and individual training provided to newly assigned employees including temporary employees